Exploring your sexual orientation and/or gender identity can bring up a lot of feelings and questions.

 Who do I feel an emotional bond towards?

 Who do I want to get to know better?

-We encourage you to plot out how emotional attraction looks for you below.
+We encourage you to plot out how emotional attraction looks for you on the Emotional Attraction Map on the next page.
 Where do you find yourself?

-Coming out to yourself or someone else is an incredibly personal decision.
-There’s no right or wrong way to do it.
-It’s completely up to you and your relationship with who you might share it with.
-For those who want to come out, taking stock of who in your life supports and encourages you, and helps you feel less alone can make a big difference.
+Coming out is an incredibly personal decision.
+There is no right or wrong way to do it — but taking stock of who in your life supports you can make a big difference.

-There are lots of different ways to come out!
-Here are just a few examples:
+There are lots of different ways to come out:

 - Calling someone on the phone

 - Sending someone a text